Data Warehouse Architecture, Concepts and Components

 The objective of a single layer is to minimize the amount of data stored.
 This goal is to remove data redundancy.
 This architecture is not frequently used in practice.

-Two-layer architecture separates physically available sources and data warehouse.
+Two-layer architecture is one of the Data Warehouse layers which separates physically available sources and data warehouse.
 This architecture is not expandable and also not supporting a large number of end-users.
 It also has connectivity problems because of network limitations.

 It consists of the Top, Middle and Bottom Tier.